 Updated 20 March 2020

 Data on UK trade in cheese is provided here to give an overview of recent activity.
 Monthly import and export volumes are reported, split by product group and trading regions.

-- In September, UK cheese exports totalled 18,016 tonnes, 19% more than in September last year.
+- In January, UK cheese exports totalled 17,099 tonnes, 5% less than in January last year.

 - Exports of territorials, mozzarella and ‘other cheeses’ were up compared to January 2019, while exports of Cheddar and fresh cheese (excl. mozzarella) were down on the year.

 - While the EU remained the main export market, accounting for 82% of shipments in January, exports to the EU were down 8% on January 2019.
 Meanwhile, shipments to non-EU destinations increased by 6%, up 182 tonnes from January 2019.

 - Mozzarella exports more than doubled year on year, up 147% (2,541 tonnes) compared to January 2019.

 - For the full year 2019, mozzarella had the largest growth in annual export volumes, shipping 85% more than in 2018.
 Cheddar exports also grew over this period (9%), while fresh cheese exports fell by 21%.